 All interviews will be carried out on a face to face basis.
-On the rare occasions where teachers have applied from overseas then it may be appropriate to interview via video conferencing.
+On the rare occasions where teachers have applied from overseas then it may be appropriate to interview via video conferencing, in which case other arrangements will be made to obtain original documents.

-All interview panels should include at least one person who has successfully completed safer recruitment training.
+All recruitment panels should include at least one person who has successfully completed safer recruitment training.
 This will enable the scrutiny of each candidate's motivation to work with children by a trained interviewer.
+All members of the recruitment panel should be familiar with this policy and the accompanying selection and recruitment procedures

-The composition of an interview panel will reflect the nature of the post.
+The composition of a recruitment panel will reflect the nature of the post.
 The panel ensure that equality legislation is adhered to, with no discrimination shown on the grounds of sex, religion, age, disability or ethnic origin.